ceos-seo/data_cube_notebooks/docs/notebook_install.md

 >### <a name="install_pre_start_config"></a> Pre-start configuration
 -------

-You can set the port that the notebooks will be available on with the `HOST_PORT` environment varaible in the `docker/dev/.env` file.
+You can set the port that the notebooks will be available on with the `HOST_PORT` environment varaible in the `build/docker/dev/.env` file.
 By default, the notebooks will be available on port `8080` in the development environment.

-The `ODC_DB_*` variables in the `docker/dev/.env` file are the connection credentials for the ODC database.
+The `ODC_DB_*` variables in the `build/docker/dev/.env` file are the connection credentials for the ODC database.
 The `ODC_DB_*` variables are set to match the default settings for the ODC database container, but if these settings were changed in the command for the `create-odc-db` target in the `Makefile` file, they will need to be changed here.

 If you want to access data on S3, you will need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables.
 By default, they are set to use the values of identically named environment variables.
 You should set these environment variables before running the UI.
-Do not write these AWS credentials to the `docker/dev/.env` file directly.
+Do not write these AWS credentials to the `build/docker/dev/.env` file directly.

+When you have finished configuring these values, run `make create-odc-network create-odc-db`.

 >### <a name="install_start_stop_restart"></a> Start, stop, or restart the notebook server
 -------